AdvancedPhotonSource/GSAS-II/docs/source/imports.rst

 *Module G2phase_INS: Import phase from SHELX INS file*
 --------------------------------------------------------

 Copies a phase from SHELX ins file into the current project.

 .. automodule:: G2phase_INS
     :members:

 *Module G2phase_rmc6f: Import phase from RMCProfile*
 --------------------------------------------------------

-Copies a phase from FullRMC file into the current GSAS-II project.
+Copies a phase from a file written by RMCProfile into the current GSAS-II project.

 .. automodule:: G2phase_rmc6f
     :members: